Home | About | Contact | Buy the book | Blog

 Deficiencies of many different nutrients can lead to developing dementia as the brain needs them to function correctly and for repair and regeneration which slows down with age.
 See Nutrients the brain needs below.

-Stress and inactivity
+Mental stress and physical inactivity

 Stress elevates cortisol levels, leading to inflammation and, in turn, to hormone imbalances, cognitive impairment, heightened blood sugar levels, hypertension, delayed healing time and susceptibility to disease.
 The body's self healing mechanisms depend on unimpeded flow of lymph, blood, and other fluids, all of which are promoted by exercise.
 Inactivity, by contrast, allows cellular shutdown and blockages, taxing the whole system and interfering with healing on every level.
+Physical exercise prevents the development of dementia and also slows the rate of decline in those that have already developed it.

 Thyroid and other hormonal imbalances